HL7/CDA-ccda/input/pagecontent/supportingguidance.md

     </tr>
 </table>

 Additionally, document templates define the sections of content that **SHALL**, **SHOULD**, or **MAY** be present for exchanging clinical notes.
-Each section is identified with a code that tells the recieving systems the type of information in the section.
+Each section is identified with a code that tells the receiving systems the type of information in the section.

 Further, the sections define entry templates which **SHALL**, **SHOULD**, or **MAY** be used to represent the information in each section using discrete representations that aid further computer processing of the clinical information in the section.